Architecture

 Modern, browser-based tools and integrated development environment (IDE) for writing, editing, testing, and publishing CQL code.
 Provides syntax highlighting, autocomplete, and real-time validation.

-CQL Translator
+Embedded CQL Translator

 Data & CQL Server